-Deferred tax assets, including the value of tax loss carry-forwards, are recognised under Financial assets at the expected value of their utilisation; either as a set-off against tax on future income or as a set-off against deferred tax liabilities in the same legal tax entity and jurisdiction.
+Deferred tax assets, including the value of tax loss carry-forwards, are recognised under financial assets at the expected value of their utilisation; either as a set-off against tax on future income or as a set-off against deferred tax liabilities in the same legal tax entity and jurisdiction.

 Uncertain tax positions are measured at the amount estimated to be required to settle such potential future obligations.
 We measure these uncertain tax positions on a yearly basis through dialog with key stakeholders in the main Group entities.
 The measurement addresses the accounting for income taxes when tax treatments involve uncertainty that affects the application of IAS 12 and IFRIC 23.
-We will determine whether to consider each uncertain tax treatment separately or together with one or more other uncertain tax treatments.
-The approach that better predicts the resolution of the uncertainty will be followed.
-Uncertain tax positions are measured at the most likely outcome method.
+We will determine whether to consider each uncertain tax treatment separately or together with one or more other uncertain tax positions are measured at the most likely outcome method.
+Alborg Portland Holding A/S is covered by the Danish rules on compulsory joint taxation of the Group's Danish companies.

-Aalborg Portland Holding A/S is covered by the Danish rules on compulsory joint taxation of the Group's Danish companies.
 Enterprises are included in the joint taxation from the date of consolidation into the consolidated financial statements and up to the date when they exit the consolidation.